OISF/suricata/doc/userguide/unix-socket.rst

 filename.
 The filename is always relative to the local state base directory.

-Clients are implemented for some language and can be used as code example to write custom scripts:
+Clients are implemented for some programming languages and can be used as code example to write custom scripts:

-* Python: https://github.com/inliniac/suricata/blob/master/scripts/suricatasc/suricatasc.in (provided with suricata and used in this document)
+* Python: https://github.com/inliniac/suricata/blob/master/scripts/suricatasc/suricatasc.in (provided with Suricata and used in this document)
 * Perl: https://github.com/aflab/suricatac (a simple Perl client with interactive mode)
 * C: https://github.com/regit/SuricataC (a Unix socket mode client in C without interactive mode)